Valid XHTML 1.0!

 blockout

-Zoomed in to the image above at three sections we see the following pixels being turned on where the orangle lines of the well should be perfectly "behind" the white lines of the playing block:
+Zoomed in to the image above at two sections we see the following pixels being turned on where the orangle lines of the well should be perfectly "behind" the white lines of the playing block:

 And so, seeing how the Bresenham line-drawing algorithm, which most of the world was still using at the time, was not able to achieve such perfect results as depicted above due to its usage of integer endpoint coordinates, in the year 2001 I embarked upon a mission to invent a new strategy for turning on discrete pixels for a line having floating-point endpoint coordinates.
 I had just graduated from U.C.
 Berkeley in Mathematics at the time, where I excelled in my Computer Graphics course taught by Professor Carlo Sequin (whose teaching assistant was Jordan Smith); even during that class I realized the shortcomings of the Bresenham line-drawing algorithm.
 The Bresenham strategy is inherently flawed because it aliases the endpoints of a line segment, instead of aliasing the line at a pixel level.
 This leads to very "jaggy" approximations for curved lines, and it certainly makes it impossible to draw subsegments on top of longer segments where a complete pixel-wise overlap is desired, at least in the majority of cases.